matthewsullivan1/apihook/README.md

 ## Features

 1. **API Hooking**:
-   - Currently hooks `NtAllocateVirtualMemory` and `NtProtectVirtualMemory` by modifying their prologues to redirect execution
+   - Currently hooks functions from ntdll.dll by modifying their prologues to redirect execution to the corresponding hook handler

 2. **DLL Injection**:
    - Injector.exe loads the hooking DLL into the target process